fastrgv/Reliquarium/README.md

 Windows users see also "windows-setup.txt".
 Mac users see "osx-setup.txt".

-Unzip the archive;
+Unzip the archive.
+On Windows, 7z [www.7-zip.org] works well for this;  but so does the intrinsic command "tar -xf [filename].tar.gz", which extracts everything into the current directory.

-Windows users may see some error messages pertaining to directory links.
-These can be ignored.
+Windows users may see some error messages (that may be ignored) pertaining to directory links.
+Directory links are needed only on OSX & Linux.

 Open a command line terminal, then cd to the install directory.